How to apply for a Golden visa/investor visa in Spain?

 Proof of payment of the visa fee specified by the consulate

 Any additional documents related to your specific case (investment or real estate purchase), as described below:

-A certificate issued by the Land Registry within the three months prior to the application specifying the purchase amount.
+A certificate issued by the Land Registry within the preceding three months of the application specifying the purchase amount.

 Or proof that the documents have been entered for filing along with the proof of payment if it has not been registered yet in the Land Registry.

 Or the preliminary contract, including a down payment, and a letter from a financial institution in Spain proving the availability of the required funds if the purchase of real estate has not yet been finalized